-Home and Away: A Timeline of Public Housing in the United States and New York City
+A History of Public Housing in New York City and the United States

 1971: A dispute erupts over a proposed NYCHA project in Forest Hills, Queens, exposing tensions over race and community control.
 The project was ultimately constructed at a lower density cost.